IntelLabs/hotcrp/README.md

-    If you don’t want to run `lib/createdb.sh`, you will have to create your own database and user, initialize the database with the contents of `src/schema.sql`, and create `conf/options.php` (use `src/distoptions.php` as a guide).
+    If you don’t want to run `lib/createdb.sh`, you will have to create your own database and user, initialize the database with the contents of `src/schema.sql`, and create `conf/options.php` (using `etc/distoptions.php` as a guide).

 2. Edit `conf/options.php`, which is annotated to guide you.
-(`lib/createdb.sh` creates this file based on `src/distoptions.php`.)

 3. Configure your web server to access HotCRP.
-For Nginx, configure Nginx to access `php-fpm` for anything under the HotCRP URL path.
-All accesses should be redirected to `index.php`.
-This example, which would go in a `server` block, makes `/testconf` point at a HotCRP installation in /home/kohler/hotcrp (assuming `php-fpm` is listening on port 9000):
+For Nginx, all accesses under the HotCRP directory should be handled by `php-fpm` on `index.php`.
+For example, this `location` makes `/testconf` access a HotCRP installation in /home/kohler/hotcrp (assuming `php-fpm` is listening on port 9000):

         location /testconf/ {
             fastcgi_pass 127.0.0.1:9000;